udacity/create-your-own-adventure/english/voldemort/voldemort.md

-Harry and Hermoine resisted the temptation to go to go to Hogsmeade or Hagrid's.
-Instead they focused on tracking down Voldemort.
-They knew that he could only be in a few places but where would they start?
+Harry and Hermoine chose to track down Voldemort.

+Where would they start?